The China Red

 From among a world of colors, red stands out the most.
-The color red is fresh and pure, and in China we call it China Red.
-Chinese people are fascinated by the color red not only because of its intoxicating vibrancy, but also because of its rich meaning in Chinese culture and history.
+The color red is fresh and pure, and in China, we call it China Red.
+Chinese people are fascinated by the color red not only because of its intoxicating vibrancy but also because of its rich meaning in Chinese culture and history.

 It is believed that no country in the world has ever adopted a color in such a thoroughgoing way as China, where red is a symbol that gives color to the soul of the nation.
 In the past, red stood for dignity and mystery.
 Even now, we adore the color much more than we love it.
-It is can be said that 'China Red' is an eternal theme for China, and an essential color for the Chinese people.
+It is can be said that 'China Red' is an eternal theme for China and an essential color for the Chinese people.
 "China Red" has become a quite popular word, attracting the world's attention.

 Chinese knot is actually an ancient art of weaving and Chinese people have used knots as decorations since the Han Dynasty.
 Now people in China are still intrigued by the secrets and complicated beauty of traditional red knots.
-"Knot" In Chinese has the meanings of reunion, friendliness, warm, marriage etc, so the red Chinese knot has come to be the symbol of reunion, luck, harmony, and love.
+"Knot" In Chinese has the meanings of reunion, friendliness, warmth, marriage, etc, so the red Chinese knot has come to be the symbol of reunion, luck, harmony, and love.

-Today, Chinese knot has become an important element of international fashion.
-To fit with the needs of modern life, Chinese knot has various products, most of which are used as auspicious hanging and knitting clothing adornment.
+Today, the Chinese knot has become an important element of international fashion.
+To fit with the needs of modern life, the Chinese knot has various products, most of which are used as auspicious hanging and knitting clothing adornment.

 Combining China red, form and complexity in a very traditional type of harmony, the square-shaped “True Love Knot” is the most famous type of Chinese knot.
 Instead of the traditional way to pop the question "will you marry me", you can choose a light-hearted and humorous way to suggest marriage by giving your sweetheart the True Love Knot, indicating "Let's tie the knot".

-Lanterns in China are more than lighting devices and red lanterns are regarded as a basic symbol of the Chinese culture, a symbol of brightness, happiness and reunion.
+Lanterns in China are more than lighting devices and red lanterns are regarded as a basic symbol of the Chinese culture, a symbol of brightness, happiness, and reunion.
 Both the gigantic lanterns at the Tiananmen Square and the small lanterns of a peasant's hut express the same warm, happy and joyous atmosphere.
 You see a red lantern and your mind thinks of China.